carlssonk/cicd-toolkit/docs/rollback-s3.md

 The rollback workflow requires:
 1. Previous deployment was done using `deploy-s3.yml`
 2. Versioned deployments exist in S3 (`s3://bucket/{commit-hash}/`)
-3. Main path has proper metadata
+3. Latest path has proper metadata

 ## Examples